mesonbuild/meson/docs/markdown/FAQ.md

 ## Why is there not a Make backend?

 Because Make is slow.
-This is not an implementation issue, Make simply can not be made fast.
+This is not an implementation issue, Make simply cannot be made fast.
 For further info we recommend you read [this post](http://neugierig.org/software/chromium/notes/2011/02/ninja.html) by Evan Martin, the author of Ninja.
 Makefiles also have a syntax that is very unpleasant to write which makes them a big maintenance burden.